 - Spread betting : is a leveraged product, so that you only have to deposit a small percentage of the full value on the spread bet so that you can open a location.
 This is referred to as ‘trading on margin’.
 While trading on margin lets you magnify your profits, losses will furthermore be magnified as they derive from the full value on the position.
 As for example, we bought 5000 contracts of ripple (1 contract is 1 XRP) valued at $1445 but we just need $289 in Plus500 account to execute the trade.

-Warning : ‘Your capital is at risk’ While we all hope that we’re going to profit from every trade, it just won’t happen.
+Warning : CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
+Between 74-89% of retail investor accounts lose money when trading CFDs.
+You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.
+While we all hope that we’re going to profit from every trade, it just won’t happen.
 Always remember that by trading CFDs customers can lose all the funds deposited.
 Please be aware of the risks involved.
 Plus500 is suitable for experienced traders and not for beginners.
 If you are newbie then you can try first with demo money too.